danrice92/bloccit/README.md

   * solve world hunger, eliminate poverty, and become better looking!

-  You can view the app in action [here](http://dan-rice-bloccit.herokuapp.com)!
+  You can view the app in action [here](http://dan-rice-bloccit.herokuapp.com), and you can read all about my experience at Bloc [here](http://danrice.me).

   Made with my mentor at [Bloc](http://bloc.io).